intarchboard/nomcom-description/iab-nomcom-description.md

 ## Time Commitment

-The time commitment for an IAB member averages between six to sixteen hours a week (with significant week-to-week variability) and full-time during IETF meetings, retreats, and IAB workshops.
+The time commitment for an IAB member ranges from at least 10% to 20% or more per week (with significant week-to-week variability), depending on involvement and activities.
+Full-time engagement is expected during retreats, and IAB workshops.
 Some positions and activities require a higher time commitment.
 These include chairing the IAB, liaison coordination, leading a program, organizing IAB workshops, and serving as IAB liaisons to the IESG and the Nomcom.
 It is expected that IAB members also actively participate in IETF activities.
 Simply tracking the various mailing lists and documents can take up to a day a week.